Drowning-Studios-Official/Shiva/README.md

 💻 Cross-Platform Compatibility: Shiva works smoothly on various platforms, including Windows, macOS, and Linux, ensuring accessibility for all users.

 🌟 User-Friendly Interface: Despite its powerful nature, Shiva offers an intuitive and straightforward user experience, enabling users of all levels to utilize it effectively.

+🔧 DotNet v6+ Compatibility: Shiva runs seamlessly on the latest version of DotNet (v6 and above), harnessing the cutting-edge features and performance improvements of the platform.

 Usage:
 Please note that when using Shiva, enter the full path of the file you wish to delete, like this: "C:\user\desktop\file.exe".
 Exercise caution while shredding files, as data deleted using Shiva is irrecoverable.